YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 FILENOTFND, File xxxx not found

-Compile Time/Run Time Error: This indicates that YottaDB/GT.M could not locate the specified source file xxxx.
+Compile Time/Run Time Error: This indicates that YottaDB could not locate the specified source file xxxx.

 Action: Look for a misspelling of the file-specification or improper preparation of the environment.
 If xxxx is a source file, it could have been moved or modified since the object in the image was compiled.
 Use ZLINK to make the object match the source.